wovo/hwcpp/readme.md

 - strakkere naamgeving voor is_*, roots, larva's, creators
 - automagic run at end of main
 - allocate list of callbacks
-- time in ns is now always uint64d
 - what does refresh() mean for a stream?
 - lcd 16x2 separate test
 - ostream negative int formatting is weird (neg / %)